shamsytech/dessert-recipe/README.md

 # My Recipe Website
-This website features a recipe made originally by my mother.
+This website features a recipe originally created by my mother.

 [Link to project](https://shamshasan0.github.io/dessert-recipe/)

 ## How It's Made:

-**Tech used:** HTML, CSS, JS
+**Tech used:** HTML, CSS, JavaScript

-I thought to myself when I first started learning HTML & CSS, "What the heck kind of project do I make with this, there are so many options!"
-Suddenly, a lightbulb went off in my brain.
-"Wait, my mom told me about a recipe which I happened to write in my notes app, why don't I use that same recipe and publish it online to showcase my knowledge of these two languages?"
+When I first started learning HTML and CSS, I was overwhelmed by the number of project ideas I could pursue.
+Then, it hit me—my mom had shared a delicious recipe with me, and I had written it down in my notes app.
+Why not use that recipe to create a website and showcase my new skills in HTML and CSS?

-...and that I did.
-Brainstorming ideas on the HMTL aspect of the website came easy because I had already looked at some sample recipe websites prior to starting, and knew exactly what information I wanted to include.
+That’s exactly what I did!
+The HTML part of the website came together fairly quickly since I had already researched some sample recipe websites.
+I knew what elements I wanted to include, like the ingredients and instructions.

-The most time-consuming was the CSS -- there were so many styling options I could do for my website.
-For a couple weeks, I experimented with colors, text-alignment, etc and learned about classes & ids and how the specificity of them making them very useful for targetting certain elements.
-Thankfully, the CSS began flowing from here.
+The most challenging part was the CSS.
+There were so many styling options, and I spent weeks experimenting with different colors, text alignments, and layouts.
+During this time, I also learned about classes and IDs, and how their specificity can help target specific elements effectively.
+Eventually, the design began to take shape, and the CSS flowed naturally.

 ## Optimizations
-I learned various things nearing the end of my project such as website responsiveness for the smallest of resolutions.
-I implemented this concept into my project.
-This gave me a huge confidence boost knowing that no matter what device someone was using, they're able to read the valuable information just as one using a high-resolution device would.
+Toward the end of the project, I focused on making the website responsive—ensuring it would look great on any device, from desktop to mobile.
+I learned how to optimize the design for even the smallest screens, which was a great confidence boost.
+Knowing that users with different devices could access the site comfortably was a rewarding feeling.

 ## Lessons Learned:

-I began my web development journey by going online and searching coding bootcamps for different web-design languages, because although my only knowledge at the time consisted of back-end languages - I wanted to explore front-end as well.
-This is how I discovered streamer Leon Noel - the man himself who created an entire cohort course community for aspiring web developers called '100Devs'.
-This cohort consists of free and useful content that touches on more than just programming - networking being an explicit topic.
-I figured if i was going to start networking, i might as well join the server and see what these other web devs are up to.

-I joined their discord community with thousands of people - some who have been doing this cohort for a long time, while others hadn't started learning too long ago.
-These amazing, kindhearted people still to this day go out of their way to help me with any concerns that I encounter - coding or not coding related.
-They taught me that it's good to ask for help, and they have always been ecstatic to offer it.
-Some quickly became good friends who get dearer to me as each day goes by.
+My journey into web development began with a search for coding bootcamps and resources to learn front-end development.
+At the time, my knowledge was limited to back-end programming, but I wanted to expand my skills to include front-end technologies.

+That’s when I discovered streamer Leon Noel, a software engineer who runs a cohort called '100Devs.'
+This cohort provides free and practical content that goes beyond coding—networking is a key focus as well.
+I decided to join the community, which has a large Discord group where aspiring developers can interact, share knowledge, and support each other.

+In this Discord community, I connected with hundreds of people—some of whom had been part of 100Devs for years, and others who were just starting out in their learning journey.
+The support I received was invaluable.
+The members were always eager to help, whether with coding-related questions or personal challenges.
+Many of them have become close friends, and they continue to inspire and motivate me.

-Anyway, let's get to the point.
-The biggest lesson I got from this project by far is how important it is to have a supportive community.
-Something that's been pointed out by multiple people is that I am a very curious person who always brings the energy and willingness to learn.
-Being a person who makes it simple for others to be of help to you is crucial.
-I find that these two traits have been the biggest aid in helping me network and naturally draw me to the right people.
+The biggest lesson I learned from this project, and from the 100Devs community, is the importance of having a supportive network.
+People have often described me as curious and eager to learn, and I’ve found that being open to help and making it easy for others to assist you is essential.
+These traits have not only helped me with coding but have also been invaluable in networking and connecting with the right people.